msakrejda/attr_pouch/README.md

 alonzo.update(bff: User[name: 'ursula'])
 ```

-Even though the built-in encoder is specified for just
+Even though the built-in encoder is specified for just `Sequel::Model`
-`Sequel::Model`, it can handle the `bff` field above with no
+(no custom encoder was specified for `User` here), it can handle the
+`bff` field above with no additional configuration because `User`
-additional configuration because `User` descends from `Sequel::Model`.
+descends from `Sequel::Model`.

 If the field type is not specified, it is inferred from the field
 definition.
-The default mechanism only considers field names and
+The default mechanism only considers the field name and
 infers types as follows:

  * `Integer`: name starts with `num_` or ends in `_size` or `_count`